another1024/another1024/README.md

 - Macos

 #### 📋 zero day:
-- Some rce, Some information hijack， i cant`t publish it
+- Some rce, Some information hijack， i can`t publish it

 #### ✨ cve list:
 - CVE-2022-32834